OCFL/extensions/docs/0003-hashed-n-tuple-trees.md

 The following is an outline of the steps to map an OCFL object identifier to an OCFL object root path:

 1. The OCFL object identifier is hashed using the specified `digestAlgorithm`.
-2. The digest is encoded as a hex string, using upper or lower case as defined by `caseMapping`.
+2. The digest is encoded as a lowercase hex string.
 3. Starting at the beginning of the digest and working forwards, the digest is divided into `numberOfTuples` tuples each containing `tupleSize` characters.
 4. The tuples are joined, in order, using the filesystem path separator.
 5. If `shortObjectRoot` is `true`, the remaining, unused portion of the digest is joined on the end of this path.
 Otherwise, the entire digest is joined on the end.